Autonomy-Lab-FIT/GNC-sim/README.md

 #### Step 7: Pull Docker Image

-Pull the Docker image from Docker Hub:
+In the same ubuntu terminal, Pull the Docker image from Docker Hub by running the following code:
 ```bash
 docker pull prenithreddy/gnc_simulator:latest
 ```